nest/nest-simulator/doc/userdoc/guides/nest2_to_nest3/nest3_features/stimulation_backends.rst

 With Nest 3.0, we change the terminology of input device to stimulation device.
 Nest 3.0 supports one stimulation backend, `MPI communication`.
-This backend is available only when the Nest is compiled with `MPI` support.
+This backend is available only when the NEST is compiled with MPI support.
 This is useful in case of co-simulation and allows a closed loop simulation if it's coupled with the MPI recording backend.